Department of Public Works

 Before modern wastewater treatment systems were common (pre-1970s), these wastes were discharged directly into streams, rivers, and lakes resulting in such catastrophic environmental and public health disasters such as the Cuyahoga River fires and the New York City Cholera epidemics.

-Today, wastewater collection and treatment systems and their operators provide an invaluable service to our communities by protecting public and the environment.
+Today, wastewater collection and treatment systems and their operators provide an invaluable service to our communities by protecting public health and the environment.
 These complex systems require an array of scientists, engineers, certified operators, technicians, mechanics and administrative support staff to ensure the environmental and public health benefits achieved in the past continue for future generations.

 For additional information on wastewater systems and professions, we suggest the following: